Iridescentty/OpenCVPractice/README.txt

 Book:Starting learing OpenCV3 Programming
-This are some practice about OpenCV learing from the book that is Starting learing OpenCV3 Programming.
+There are some practice about OpenCV learing from the book that is Starting learing OpenCV3 Programming.